godfreyp/remindersmicroservice/README.md

 ## Communications Contract

-The microservice utilizes communicates using JSON through APIs.
+The microservice communicates using JSON through APIs.

 The host is set to http://localhost/8001 and there are two paths available.